Johnson & Johnson ordered to pay $110-million in U.S. talc-powder trial

 The verdict came after J&J secured its first trial win in the Missouri litigation, when a jury in March sided with the company in a lawsuit by a Tennessee woman who said she developed cancer after using Baby Powder.

-That verdict broke a three-trial winning streak by plaintiffs that began with a verdict in February 2016 in which a jury ordered J&J to pay $72-million to the family of a woman who died from ovarian cancer.
+That verdict broke a three-trial winning streak by plaintiffs that began with a verdict in February 2016 in which a jury awarded $72-million to the family of a woman who died from ovarian cancer.

-In May 2016, another Missouri jury awarded $55-million to a woman who said J&J’s talc-powder products caused her to develop ovarian cancer.
-J&J was hit with a third verdict in October for $67.5-million.Report Typo/Error
+In May 2016, another jury awarded $55-million to a woman who said J&J’s talc-powder products caused her to develop cancer.
+A third jury hit J&J and Imerys with a $70-million verdict in October.Report Typo/Error